GangGreenTemperTatum/Wireshark/README.md

 ### `TCP Sequence and Acknowledgement Process - Analysis:`

 > * The ACK number field indicates the next sequence number expected from the other side of the connection.
+> * A host that increases the TCP ACK number field value in outbound TCP packets is receiving data from a TCP peer.
+> * TCP peers increment their sequence numbers by 1 during the handshake process even though no data is contained in the SYN or SYN/ACK packets.

 * To test the TCP Sequence and Acknowledgement Process into Markdown format & for my own analysis, I conducted the following test...

 1) Verify the IP address of a HTTP-based (non-TLS) website for the capture
 2) Run a cURL using IPv4 and TCP (default) to simplify a HTTP GET request to exchange data after a TCP three-way handshake